Skip To Main Content

 How it works

-Middle School Humanities Department Chair Alison Moncrief Bromage will be leading the space, alongside other writing faculty.
+The Middle School Humanities Department will be leading the space, alongside other writing faculty.
 Middle school students can visit the lab every Wednesday during study hall to get help and feedback on class assignments and work on their own creative writing pieces.
+In addition, funding for this initiative will provide faculty enrichment opportunities.

 In the lab